OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Conclusion

 \section{Conclusion}

 In this paper, we propose a deep transfer learning based approach for 3D object recognition in open-ended domains named \emph{OrthographicNet}.
 This approach provides a good trade-off between descriptiveness, computation time and memory usage, allowing concurrent object recognition and pose estimation. \emph{OrthographicNet} computes a unique and repeatable global object reference frame and three scale-invariant orthographic projections for a given object.
-The orthographic projects are then fed as input to three modern CNN architectures to obtain a view-wise deep feature.
-The obtained features are then merged using an element-wise max pooling layer to form a global rotation-invariant feature for the object.
+The orthographic projects are then fed as input to three CNNs to obtain a view-wise deep feature.
+The obtained features are then merged using an element-wise max pooling layer to form a rotation-invariant global feature for the given object.
 A set of experiments were carried out to assess the performance of \emph{OrthographicNet} and compare it with other state-of-art with respect to several characteristics including descriptiveness, scalability and memory usage.
-We have shown that \emph{OrthographicNet} can achieve performance better than the selected state-of-the-art.
-The overall average class accuracy obtained with \emph{OrthographicNet} is comparable to the best performances obtained with the state-of-the-art approaches. \emph{OrthographicNet} is especially suited for real-time robotic applications.
-We plan to release the source code of this work to the benefit of the research community in the near future.
-In the continuation of this work, we would like to investigate the possibility of using orthographic projections for recognizing 3D object category and grasp affordance concurrently.
+We have shown that \emph{OrthographicNet} can achieve performance better than the selected state-of-the-art and is suited for real-time robotic applications.
+In the continuation of this work, we would like to consider color information~\cite{kasaei2020investigating,keunecke2020combining} and use orthographic projections for simultaneous object recognizing and grasp affordance detection.